FarronF/limerick-council-meetings/meetings/2023/04/17-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th March 2023.md

 Sheehan (C) as follows:

-“An adjournment was proposed by Councillor Leddin and seconded by Councillor Sheehan (C)”.--- 2
+“An adjournment was proposed by Councillor Leddin and seconded by Councillor Sheehan (C)”.
+---
+2

 Proposed by Councillor Collins;